juakiCarbonell/phones/README.md

 # Phone app

-This is the phone app made by Joaquin Carbonell
+This is the phone app made by Joaquin Carbonell.

 ## Installation